Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/T10 Command Center/Readme.md

 ## How the script works
 * The parent system will post a message to the child system with a single single string of information.
-* This information includes the Type of command to be executed by the child system, and any acompanying User Input that may be needed.
+* This information includes the Type of command to be executed by the child system, and any accompanying User Input that may be needed.
   * For example, in order to place a call, the Parent endpoint would receive a number entered by the user and append it to ```001```
   * This new string would be sent to the endpoint as ```001:someNumber```
   * The child endpoint would see that ```001``` is a dial command, and use the ```someNumber``` user information to place a call a call upon receiving it.